Urist-McDeveloper/nbody/README.md

 ## TODO list

 - [ ] Make particles interact when they are close to each other instead of ignoring each other's existence
-- [ ] Use push constants to make sure CPU and GPU simulations always have the same parameters
 - [ ] Select optimal VkPhysicalDevice, not the first one in the list
 - [ ] Switch to SDL and write Vulkan renderer so particle data never has to leave GPU
 - [ ] Also moving viewport